andytinycat/puppet-omnibus/README.md

 Obviously some components of Ruby/Puppet/Facter have library dependencies.
 Opscode take the approach of building *any* binary component from source and having it inside the package.
-I think this is wasteful if you only have a few OS dependencies - instead, the final package this project builds depends on the OS packages, so apt will automatically pull them in when you install the package.
+I think this is wasteful if you only have a few OS dependencies - instead, the final package this project builds depends on the OS packages, so apt/yum will automatically pull them in when you install the package.

+The exception is libyaml, which now gets built into the Omnibus; this is to help support RHEL/Centos etc without needing EPEL.

 Included gems
 -------------